 “I always follow the advice of celebrities,” said California Lieutenant Governor Gavin Newsom (D-San Francisco).
 “We should all listen more to what Hollywood is telling us to do.”

 The rule contains a “Sean Penn clause” that declares entertainment industry personnel with extra voting privileges cannot be subject to any intelligence tests.
 Mr. Penn will receive 335 votes as will Matt Damon, who also benefits from this provision.
 Warren Beauty and Faye Dunaway will receive 540 votes and 275 votes, respectively.
-Meryl Streep will receive 1015 votes and Jennifer Lawrence will receive 260 votes.
+Meryl Streep will receive 1015 votes, Harvey Weinstein will receive 265 votes and Jennifer Lawrence will receive 260 votes.
 Brad Pitt will receive 420 votes and Ben Affleck will receive 400 votes.

 “The Hollywood elite care more.
 They are smarter too.
 This change will help the California electorate make even better voting decisions,” said California State Senate President Kevin de León (D-Los Angeles).